Fares-Basousy/Messanging-app/README.md

 # Messaging App

-A simple messaging app with authentication and authorization built using Next.js for the front-end and Nest.js for the backend.
+A simple messaging app with authentication and authorization built using Next.js for the Client and Nest.js for the Server.

 ## Table of Contents